 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Unfortunately, online identity theft is common because victims can find their identity at risk in many ways, whether their information is compromised because they share it as a result of a romance scam or because a hacker steals their data using a spoofed website.
+Unfortunately, online identity theft is common because victims can find their identity at risk in many ways.
+Their information could be compromised because they shared it as a result of a romance scam or because a hacker stole their data using a spoofed website.
 No matter how it happens, identity thieves can cause a lot of stress and aggravation — as well as financial loss in some circumstances.

-The good news is, you can maximize your ability to keep your data safe by following these 10 key tips for how to prevent identity theft online, like using the best antivirus software, setting up an internet firewall, learning how to spot phishing scams, and more.
+The good news is you can maximize your ability to keep your data safe by following these 10 key tips for how to prevent identity theft online, like using the best antivirus software, setting up an internet firewall, learning how to spot phishing scams, and more.

 What is identity theft?

 How can personal information be stolen online?

 How to protect your data and identity online

 With so many threats out there, it's crucial to learn how to protect your data and identity online.
 Taking these 10 steps could help.

 Antivirus or anti-malware software is designed to identify and prevent malicious software from being installed or from causing harm if installed accidentally.